United Nations Police: Summary

 In Kosovo and East Timor, UN Police were given an executive mandate to safeguard law and order while facilitating the launch of a new domestic police service.
-The UN Police mission in Kosovo helped to successfully establish the Kosovo Police Service.
+The UN Police mission in Kosovo helped to establish the Kosovo Police Service successfully.
 In Timor-Leste, the UN Police returned to their more traditional role of advising and supervising operations leaving districts of the country to the authority of the National Police.
-Since the 1990s, the number of United Nations Police officers in action has significantly increased from 5,233 in March 1993 to 14,703 deployed in March 2011 and has reduced in 2017 to 11,963 (March 2017).
+Since the 1990s, the number of United Nations Police officers in action has significantly increased from 5,233 in March 1993 to 14,703 deployed in March 2011.
+It has reduced in 2017 to 11,963 (March 2017).

 The UN Police can be deployed alongside military personnel or independently.
 Through the Global Focal Point for Police, Justice and Corrections, United Nations Police officers from the United Nations Police Division Standing Police Capacity also assist UN country teams, guided by the UN Resident Coordinator.

 Duties

 The duties and roles of the UN Police (UNPOL) component in a Peacekeeping Operation or in a Special Political Mission may vary, depending on each mission's reality.

 The host-State policing institutions are, often, primarily responsible for the link between the government and security issues.

-Therefore, UNPOL play an important role on building the capacity of the host government policing institutions and other law enforcement agencies, specially in conflict and post conflict situations, including technical assistance, co-location, training and mentoring programs, where mandated.
+Therefore, UNPOL play an important role in building the capacity of the host government policing institutions and other law enforcement agencies, specially in conflict and post conflict situations, including technical assistance, co-location, training and mentoring programs, where mandated.

 Essentially, there are three different categories to work in United Nations Police Component: